 We are committed to providing a high quality service but understand that sometimes things can go wrong.
 We welcome your comments and want to resolve your complaint as efficiently as possible.
-To make a complaint please follow the process set out in our complaints policy.
+To make a complaint please follow the process set out on our website.